-While physical exercise is very important part of pain relief; it’s most successful when it’s integrated with the bigger picture of creating a pain free body.
+While physical exercise is a very important part of pain relief, it’s most successful when it’s integrated with the bigger picture of creating a pain free body.
 I’ve confirmed this time and time again while working with my students.

 Your body is deeply connected to your mind, emotions and can also be heavily influenced by your environment.